-When you receive rectal cancer treatment at MedStar Health, you can expect the highest quality of care from specialists who have more experience treating rectal cancer than most cancer centers in the region.
-Because we treat a high number of patients with rectal cancer, we offer unmatched expertise that leads to your best possible outcome.
+When you receive rectal cancer treatment at MedStar Health, you can expect the highest quality of care from specialists who have more experience treating this disease than most cancer centers in the region.
+Because we treat a high number of patients with this disease, we offer unmatched expertise that leads to your best possible outcome.

-In fact, studies show that surgeons like ours who perform a high volume of rectal cancer surgeries are more successful in:
+In fact, studies show that surgeons like ours who perform a high volume of the same surgeries are more successful in:

 - Removing rectal cancer